 A VPN can also securely connect you to your company’s network, even when you’re outside the office.
 So it’s an invaluable tool for working remotely, as you can access the company intranet or email from anywhere with a reliable internet connection, without any additional security risks.

 What to look for in a VPN

 But what should you look for?
 Firstly, don’t evaluate a VPN solely on price.
-While most VPN services require payment, there are a few, such as TunnelBear, recommended by PC Mag for first-time users, that offer free versions of their VPN services.
-But as the old saying goes, you get what you pay for: a free VPN will likely have limitations, such as the number of simultaneous connections, speed, server locations and, sometimes, even the data usage.
+While most VPN services require payment, there are a few, that offer free versions of their VPN services for online protection.
+TunnelBear is one example and was recommended by PC Mag for first-time users But as the old saying goes, you get what you pay for.
+A free VPN will likely have limitations, such as the number of simultaneous connections, speed, server locations and, sometimes, even the data usage.
 In saying this, a free VPN might be enough if your needs are fairly basic - so consider your business's demands before making a choice between free and paid.

-A good rule of thumb for selecting VPN server locations is that, unless you’re looking to access a service not normally available in Australia, you’re almost always going to want to choose the VPN server closest to you.
+A good rule of thumb for selecting VPN server locations is to choose the VPN server closest to you.
+The only exception to this rule is if you're looking to access a service not available in Australia.